Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Material and methods

 \subsection{Recognition system}

 A block diagram of the proposed system is shown in Figure~\ref{fig:blockDiagram}.
 It consists of a JM~recognizer \citep{chelotti2018pattern} and an activity recognizer, which is inspired by \mbox{BUFAR} architecture.
 To improve the performance of the activity recognizer, a novel set of discriminative features were developed for the activity classifier.
 The system analyses the acoustic signal in non-overlapping segments of 5~min length to determine the type of activity performed in the segment.
+The use of non-overlapped segments has a computational cost lower than the strategy of overlapped segments, and we observed similar performance for both cases.
 First, in a pre-processing stage the acoustic signal is conditioned to remove noises and disturbances, thereby improving the signal-to-noise ratio.
-Also the sound envelope is obtained after a decimation process is applied.
-Then, the candidate JM is detected (JM~detection stage) in order to divide the sound envelope, isolate the JM, and extract the JM~features.
-The signal envelope, the timestamp of the detected JM and the JM~features are stored in the segment buffer, which is then processed to extract the novel set of activity features.
+For this stage, a least mean square (LMS) filter was used \citep{widrow1975adaptive}.
+This adaptive filter has proven to be useful for removing trends at low computational cost.
+Then, a decimation process is applied and the sound envelope is obtained.
+After this, working with a low-frequency signal (sound envelope) will reduce the computational cost of the algorithm in the following stages.
+In the next stage, the candidate JM is detected (JM~detection stage) in order to divide the sound envelope, isolate the JM, and extract the JM~features.
+The signal envelope, the timestamp of the detected JM and the JM~features are stored in the segment buffer and then processed to extract the novel set of activity features.
 These features are analyzed by the activity classifier to determine the activity performed by the animal within the time segment.
 The new features are called JM-segment features because they correspond to a sound segment and capture JM insight of the whole segment rather than individual JMs features.
 Their computation only requires the detection of events, regardless of their type (i.e. bite, chew or chew-bite).
 Unlike the BUFAR method, this approach has the advantage of being insensitive to JM~classification errors.
 Although the JM~type is not used for the system, it might be obtained as an extra output from the JM~classifier.
 Both classifiers (JM and activity) are implemented using a multilayer perceptron \citep{Bishop2006-ui}.
 For both classifiers, the optimized hyperparameters were the learning rate and the number of neurons in the hidden layer.
 For the activity classifier, the MLP structure consisted of 21 neurons in the input layer, 20 in the hidden layer and 3 in the output layer.